Tunnel collapse renews safety concerns about nuclear sites

 The U.S. Department of Energy spends about $6 billion a year on managing waste left from the production of nuclear weapons.

-“The temporary solutions DOE has used for decades to contain radioactive waste at Hanford have limited lifespans,” said Sen. Ron Wyden, D-Ore., a frequent Hanford critic.
+“The temporary solutions DOE has used for decades to contain radioactive waste at Hanford have limited lifespans,” said Sen. Ron Wyden, an Oregon Democrat and frequent Hanford critic.
 “The longer it takes to clean up Hanford, the higher the risk will be to workers, the public and the environment.”

-Energy Department representatives at Hanford did not immediately respond to a message for comment Wednesday.
+U.S. Energy Secretary Rick Perry acknowledged the problem with nuclear waste, saying the nation can no longer delay fixing the problem because lives are at stake.

+During a tour Wednesday of the Los Alamos National Laboratory in New Mexico, Perry said the federal government has failed to remove the waste in a timely manner and he pledged to make progress.

+A recently approved bipartisan federal budget deal for this fiscal year includes $2.3 billion for the ongoing Hanford cleanup, which matches the amount that Sen. Patty Murray, a Washington Democrat, worked to include last year.
+President Donald Trump is expected to release his 2018 proposal later this month.

+Washington Gov. Jay Inslee said the state plans to issue an order making sure the federal government determines the cause of the tunnel collapse.
+The order will also require the Energy Department to assess if there’s an immediate risk of failures in any other tunnels and take actions to safely store waste in the tunnels until a decision is made about how to permanently handle the material.

-Meanwhile, thousands of workers at Hanford were told to stay home as efforts began to plug the 400-square-foot (1,300-square-kilometer) hole that opened up in the earth over the unoccupied storage tunnel.
+Thousands of workers at Hanford were told to stay home as efforts began to plug the 400-square-foot (37-square-meter) sinkhole in the earth over the unoccupied storage tunnel.

 Officials said they detected no release of radiation and no one was injured in the collapse, though thousands of workers were forced to take shelter for several hours as a precaution.
 The cause of the collapse was not immediately known.